-Each of our Accredited Criminal Lawyers has over a decade of experience defending tax-related matters, so you can be sure you are in the best possible hands.
+Each of our lawyers have years of experience defending tax-related matters, so you can be sure you are in the best possible hands.

 Tax fraud is actually a broad term for a number of different offences, which attract a range of penalties that vary depending on the seriousness of the offence.

 Penalties for the more serious tax offences include heavy fines, and imprisonment for up to 10 years.